- The Razer mouse issues can seriously cause problems to your gaming development.

 - In addition, disable the Razer Chroma SDK Server service.

-- Updating drivers is a resolution that can fix numerous peripherals.
-You can update your Razer mouse driver by opening this webpage.
+- You can update your Razer mouse driver by opening the Razer webpage.

 - Click the Mice & Mats link.

-- Then click your mouse to open its support page.
+- Click your mouse to open its support page.

 - Click Software & Drivers on the left of the page.